Peasholm Park: History

 The park is on the site of a medieval manor house of Northstead which was part of the Crown Estate from the 14th century.
 By the beginning of the 20th century the area was open land used for farming and as allotments.
 In 1911 Scarborough Corporation bought some land called Tuckers Field from the Duchy of Lancaster to create a public park.
 It was the borough engineer, Harry W Smith, who had the idea of setting out the gardens in Japanese style.
 Japanese style statues in the park were purchased from Killerby Hall and exotic shrubs and flowers were imported from the home of a local retired banker who was living in the French Riviera.
 In 1924, the park was extended south-westwards along Peasholm Glen following the purchase of more land from the Duchy of Lancaster 1921.
 Parts of the east side of the Glen were in private ownership and these were donated to the Corporation.
 The park was used for aquatic displays, musical performances and evening firework displays.
 It became immensely popular in the immediate pre- and post-Second World War era.
 After a period of decay a programme of restoration was initiated.
 Improvement works were made possible by the granting of funding of over £300,000 from the Heritage Lottery Fund and additional funds from Scarborough Borough Council.
 Following the draining of the lake, work was undertaken to remove the large amount of silt in the lake bottom, with the aim of removing enough silt to free sufficient water capacity for the lake to operate successfully.
 The park remains open and in public ownership.

 The park received grade II listed status from English Heritage in 1999.

 The park was closed in 1999, following a fire at the pagoda started by vandals.
-Heritage lottery funding has since allowed the restoration of the pagoda itself, the Half-Moon Bridge and the gardens.
+Heritage lottery funding has since allowed the restoration of the pagoda, the Half-Moon Bridge and the gardens.